Minter blockchain

 Validators limitations

-At genesis there are 16
+At launch, there were 16

 slots.
 4

 blocks.
-Maximum number of validators is 256
+The maximum number of validators is 64

 .